 With a sincere desire that our congregation flourish, I promise:

 - to be mindful to nurture my own spiritual health, so that I may help bring a spirit of balance and wholeness to our church community;

-- to be attentive to guests and new members as well as supporting and encouraging those whom I already know, thereby contributing to an atmosphere of welcome and hospitality;
+- to be attentive to guests and new members as well as to support and encourage those whom I already know which will contribute to an atmosphere of welcome and hospitality;

 - to use wisdom and patience in challenging or conflicting situations, and to seek honest reconciliation while recognizing we may not always come to agreement;

-- to be involved, knowing that my skills, resources, wisdom and good will are important to my church community;
+- to be involved because my skills, resources, wisdom and good will are important to my church community;

 - to uphold our covenant to each other in our interactions in the wider community, as exemplars of our empowering faith.